What is the best animal-based protein powder?

 What is animal-based protein powder?

-There are several types of animal-based protein powder.
-The most common are whey, casein, and egg white.
+Animal proteins, such as meat, eggs, and milk, are complete proteins, meaning they provide all of the essential amino acids that your body needs but cannot produce on its own.
+There are several types of animal-based protein powders, the most common being whey, casein, and egg white.
 Whey and casein are byproducts of cheese and yogurt making.
 Egg whites come from pasteurized chicken eggs.
-Other types of animal based protein powder include collagen and meat (chicken, salmon, etc.), but they are considerably less popular and therefore not included in this discussion.
+Other types of animal based protein powder include collagen and meat (beef, chicken, etc.), but they are considerably less popular and therefore not included in this discussion.

 I could spend days comparing the amino acid profile and bioavailability of each type of animal-based protein powder, but the truth is that any type of protein powder can help you meet your fitness and nutrition goals.
-What makes egg white protein powder the best animal-based protein powder has more to do with what it DOES NOT do than what it does.
+In other words, from a nutritional standpoint, no one type of animal protein is better than another; there are differences, but they are worth losing sleep over.
+What makes egg white protein powder the best animal-based protein powder is the fact that it does not cause side effects.

 Egg white protein does not cause stomach pain.